mrsteele/ng-alerts/README.md

-# ng-notify
+# ng-alerts
-An angular extension to manager front-end notifications
+An angular extension to manager front-end notifications and alerts.

 ### About

-I made this plugin in an attempt to manage any and all user-faces notifications.
+I made this plugin in an attempt to manage any and all user-faces notifications and alerts.
 I wanted it clean, extensible, and scalable.

 ### Prerequisites